jaredmoskowitz/jaredmoskowitz.github.io/README.md

 # jaredmoskowitz.github.io
-Personal site made for a web programming class
+A personal site made for a web programming class.
+The homepage can be found at https://jaredmoskowitz.github.io and contains three pages: homepage, bio, and resume.